Docker Manifest

 How it works¶

-We basically build and push our images as usual, but we also add a new section to our config defining which images are part of which manifests.
+We basically build and push our images as usual, but we also add a new section to our configuration defining, which images are part of which manifests.

-GoReleaser will create and publish the manifest in its publish phase.
+GoReleaser will create and publish the manifest in its publishing phase.

 Warning

-Unfortunately, the manifest tool needs the images to be pushed to create the manifest, that's why we both create and push it in the publish phase.
+Unfortunately, the manifest tool needs the images to be pushed to create the manifest, that's why we both create and push it in the publishing phase.

 Example config¶